i-walk-away/pydantic_quest/lessons/pydantic-vs-dataclasses/theory.md

 Then our app calculates how old they will be next year.

-You might recall what the path that this data takes looks like:
+You might recall the path that this data takes:

 1. User sends `username` and `age`
 2. We build a `UserFormDTO` out of this data